 Ladder Apprenticeship Foundation

-Building on the success of the regional campaigns, The Ladder Apprenticeship Foundation is a new national initiative, championing locally, the creation of apprenticeships.
+Building on the success of the regional campaigns, The Ladder Apprenticeship Foundation is a new national initiative, championing locally, the creation of apprenticeships and social mobility through vocational education.

 In September 2012, supported by their Patron, HRH the Duke of York, The Evening Standard launched the Ladder for London, to help tackle youth unemployment through apprenticeships, with Eddie Stride-City Gateway et al, as their campaign partner and apprentice provider.
 The aims of the first phase of the campaign were to achieve 500 apprenticeship pledges from employers by Christmas 2012, and 100 placed in companies within 100 working days.
 These aims were exceeded and moved to the next phase of their campaign - to raise